SolidAlloy/ClassTypeReference-for-Unity/README.md

 The searchbar appears when you have more than 10 types in the dropdown list by default.
 You can change this behaviour with the ***Searchbar minimum items count*** option.

+**Show all types** - search for types in all assemblies located in the project, instead of in assemblies referenced by the type's assembly.
+It's disabled by default, and can be enabled per field with the `[TypeOptions(ShowAllTypes = true)]` attribute.
+But if you need this feature in all type references, feel free to enable it here.

 Contribution Agreement